trOnk12/rijksmusem/documentation/README.md

    * detects all events associated with an ad break (start, stop, change of ad)
    * retrieves, displays, synchronizes companion banner with audio content based on metadata information
    * may handle the display area for companion banners outside of an ad break
-   * retrieves and process interactivity information based on metadata
+   * retrieves and processes interactivity information based on metadata

 ## Prerequisites for ‘Client-Side Insertion’

 In order to successfully do the ‘Client-Side Insertion’ you will need to set/provide the following information for your **_AdswizzAdRequest_** object within **_AdRequestConnection_**:
 *  adServer = the name of AdServer used to fetch ads from
-*  zoneId = identifier of zone used to retrieve audio/video ads from
+*  zones = one or more ```AdswizzAdZone``` to identify the zone/zones used to retrieve audio/video ads from
 *  companionZones = (optional) identifier of zone to retrieve creatives to be displayed by the companion banner
 *  (optional) list of custom site variables used for ads selection (e.g referrer)